Skip to main content

 Conditions

 Each assignment rule has one or more conditions that determine when it applies.
 All conditions on a rule must match for the rule to trigger.
+Each condition can match on is or is not, so you can route on the absence of a value, such as Priority is not Low or escalations that land outside a business-hours schedule.

 Combine multiple conditions to create precise rules.
 For example, you can route urgent billing tickets to a senior finance group during business hours, and to an on-call group outside of hours.